How to buy AdEx

 - Advertising fraud

 The AdEx beta is scheduled for release in February 2018.
 The AdEx token (ADX) will be used internally to buy or sell advertising space and time within the AdEx ecosystem.
-A token sale took place in June and July 2017 and raised 40,000 ETH.
+A token sale was held in June and July 2017 and raised 40,000 ETH.

 Key things to consider if you’re thinking about buying ADX